-I’m pleased by the interest from so many of you wanting to hear about my visit to Wajima and my meeting with the incredible Urushi artist there.
+I’m pleased by the interest from so many of you wanting to hear about my visit to Wajima and my meeting with the very talented Urushi artist there.
 So much has happened since my visit—but where to begin?

 It all started when one of our clients, the owner of Kosaka, a Michelin-starred sushi restaurant in NYC, reached out to me, asking where she could purchase high-quality urushi bowls.
 She had hoped to visit Wajima during her trip to Japan in March, but unfortunately, she couldn’t go due to the earthquake damage.
 Afterward, she searched all over Tokyo but couldn't find any good Urushi bowls for the restaurant.
 What she wanted was simple yet very beautiful.